Albany Law School

 Albany Law School is a private law school in Albany, New York.
-It was founded in 1851 and is the oldest independent law school in the nation.
-It is accredited by the American Bar Association as well as the Middle States Commission on Higher Education and has an affiliation agreement with University at Albany that includes shared programs.
-The school is located near New York's highest court, federal courts, the executive branch, and the state legislature.
+Founded in 1851, it is the oldest independent law school in the nation.
+It is accredited by the American Bar Association and the Middle States Commission on Higher Education.
+While not part of the State University of New York system, it has an affiliation agreement with University at Albany that includes a few shared programs.

 History

 Albany Law School is the oldest independent law school in the United States.
 It was founded in 1851 by Amos Dean (its dean until 1868), Amasa J. Parker, Ira Harris, and others.

-Beginning in 1878, the Albany College of Pharmacy, Albany Law School, Albany Medical College, Dudley Observatory and Union College created the loose association today known as Union University.
-It officially goes by the name Albany Law School of Union University with the Middle States Commission on Higher Education.

-Each member institution has its own governing board, is fiscally independent, and is responsible for its own programs.
+It is officially named Albany Law School of Union University with the Middle States Commission on Higher Education.
+Beginning in 1878, the Albany College of Pharmacy, Albany Law School, Albany Medical College, Dudley Observatory and Union College created the loose association today known as Union University; however, each member institution has its own governing board, is fiscally independent, and is responsible for its own programs.

 Albany Law School has a historically close relationship with the New York Court of Appeals.
 One of the original members of the court, Greene C. Bronson, helped to found the law school.
 Since that time, Albany Law School alumni have been members of the court nine times with two serving as Chief Judge of the New York Court of Appeals.
 In addition, the school hosts the Fund for Modern Courts' Hugh R. Jones Memorial Lecture, which is typically given by a current or former member of the court.

-Location

-Albany Law is in upstate New York and the only law school located within 90 miles of New York's Capital District.
-It is within two miles of the New York State Legislature, New York Court of Appeals, the Appellate Division 3rd Department, the Federal District Court for the Northern District of New York, the New York State Bar Association, several state agencies, and a number of private law firms.
+Employment and rankings

+Albany Law School has repeatedly been ranked the #1 law school in the nation for government by National Jurist’s preLaw magazine, with editors writing:“As the only law school located in New York State’s capital, Albany Law School benefits from unmatched proximity to state government institutions, including the governor’s office, legislature, courts and key agencies.
+We rank the law school No. 1 for Best School in Government.”National Jurist also ranked Albany Law among the top law schools in the country for preparing students to work in government roles as part of the Government Law Honor Roll.
+In 2026, Albany was the only law school to receive an 'A' in the Government Law category other than Harvard Law School.

+Albany Law School is well known for preparing students for law careers in public service.
+In 2024, over half of graduates were employed in the public service sector at non-profits and government agencies such as public defenders offices.

+For the 2024 general rankings across all possible criteria, U.S. News & World Report ranked Albany Law School #117 out of all ABA-accredited law schools in the nation.